 DirectQuery Mode (SSAS Tabular)

 By default, tabular models use an in-memory cache to store and query data.
-When tabular models query data residing in-memory, even complex queries can be incredibly fast.
-However, there are some limitations to using cached data.
-Namely, large data sets can exceed available memory, and data freshness requirements can be difficult if not impossible to achieve on a regular processing schedule.
+Because tabular models use data that resides in memory, even complex queries can be incredibly fast.
+However, there are some drawbacks to using cached data:

-Data is up-to-date, and there is no extra management overhead of having to maintain a separate copy of the data (in the in-memory cache).
+The data is guaranteed to be up-to-date, and there is no extra management overhead of having to maintain a separate copy of the data.
 Changes to the underlying source data can be immediately reflected in queries against the data model.